bergesinstitute/graf-method/book-1-unit-4.md

 # La casa (the house)

-    La casa - the house
+    la casa - the house

-    El cuarto - the room/the bedroom
+    el cuarto - the room / the bedroom

-    La sala - the living room
+    la sala - the living room

-    La cocina - the kitchen
+    la cocina - the kitchen

-    El baño - the bathroom
+    el baño - the bathroom

-    El armario - the closet
+    el armario - the closet

-    La puerta - the door
+    la puerta - the door

-    La ventana - the window
+    la ventana - the window

-    La mesa - the table
+    la mesa - the table

-    La silla - the chair
+    la silla - the chair

-    El sofá - the sofa
+    el sofá - the sofa

-    La cama - the bed
+    la cama - the bed

-    El apartamento - the apartment
+    el apartamento - the apartment

 # There is / there are